Kysan/BsvWallet/README.md

 A simple JavaScript library for Bitcoin SV (BSV)

 - enable peer to peer transactions ✅
-- browser friendly ✅
 - Typescript and JavaScript autocomplete ✅
+- browser & node friendly ✅
 - ❤️ easy to use ❤️

+Current features:

+- create a wallet (new private key)
+- import a wallets (from a private key)
+- get wallet address
+- sign a transactions (send money)
+- send/broadcast a transactions
+- get wallet balance
+- get wallet tx history
+- read blockchain data

-Next feature:
+Next features:

+- Hierarchical Deterministic (HD) Wallet at 0 technical cost
-- Stas token handling
+- Stas token (easy NFT minting)

 ## How to install